 The final exam is scheduled by the University Registrar.
-We strictly adhere to the registrar's rules for scheduled exams found here:
+We strictly adhere to the Provost's rules for scheduled exams found here:

-http://www.upenn.edu/registrar/pdf main/provost-rules.pdf
+https://catalog.upenn.edu/pennbook/final-examinations/

-Do not take the course unless you can sit for the exam indicated on the assignment schedule handed out on the first day of class.
+Do not take the course unless you can sit for the final exam indicated on the assignment schedule handed out on the first day of class.